rdubois-crypto/FreshCryptoLib/README.md

 # Fresh Crypto Lib (FCL)

-The Fresh Crypto Lib is a set of functions for blockchain systems such as Wallet, SmarContract.
+The Fresh Crypto Lib is a set of functions for blockchain systems such as Wallet, SmartContracts.

 ## Content

 The implemented content is:
 - sec256r1 optimizations for EVM chains and Starknet
 - an ecdaa implementation using blockchain primitives